Aplidium elegans

-Aplidium elegans (sea-strawberry) is a species of colonial sea squirt, a tunicate that is a benthic invertebrate in the family Polyclinidae and class Ascidiacea.
+Aplidium elegans, the sea-strawberry, is a species of colonial sea squirt, a benthic tunicate in the family Polyclinidae and class Ascidiacea.
 It is native to shallow waters in the Atlantic Ocean and Mediterranean Sea.
 It is also found in between France and the United Kingdom.

 Description

 Aplidium elegans form firm, flattened globular masses, that look like pink cushions from 3 to 4 cm long.
 The color is striking, with large white papillae around the inhalant siphons of the zooids and deep pink coloration of the colony.
 The arrangement of the zooids in the colony gives a meandering pattern, with cloacal canals between zooids.
 The zooids are embedded in a common test and grouped around sinuous, irregular cloacal canals.
 The oral siphons are slightly prominent and bordered of eight small white lobes.
 Colonial ascidians, like other benthic invertebrates show great morphological variability in terms of shape, size and color in response to both genetic characteristics and local environmental conditions.